dgoldaraz/TextAdventure/README.md

 # TextAdventure
-A text based supermarket story
+A text based supermarket story.
+For this game we need to implement a small state machine